Greek Art and Archaeology c. 1200-30 BC

 592 colour illustrations.
 Distributed by University of Exeter Press.

-This luxuriously illustrated publication surveys Greek archaeology from the collapse of the Mycenaean palaces to the subordination of the last Hellenistic kingdoms to Rome.
+This luxuriously illustrated book surveys Greek archaeology from the collapse of the Mycenaean palaces to the subordination of the last Hellenistic kingdoms to Rome.
 Its aim is to study Greek art through the material record, and against its cultural and social backdrop.
+It takes the reader on a tour of ancient Greece along the most important period in its history, the 1st millennium BC.
+Architecture, city planning, sculpture, painting, pottery, metallurgy, jewellery, and numismatics are included.

-The book caters for the non-specialist looking for the essential in ancient Greece.
-The text is divided into accessible, user-friendly sections including case studies, terminology, charts, maps, a timeline and full index.
+Through concise, systematic coverage of the main categories of classical monuments, the reader is taken to a tour of ancient Greece along the most important period in its history, the 1st millennium BC.
+Th e book caters for the non-specialist looking for the essential in ancient Greece.
+Th e text is divided into accessible, user-friendly sections including case studies, terminology, charts, maps, a timeline and full index.

 CHAPTER 1 Classical archaeology: sources and methodology